 Inspired by true events, ODILE is a gritty and emotional family drama, focusing on one mother's all-or-nothing drive to succeed in the betterment of her family's future.

-A woman’s ultimate quest to make a better life for her mixed-race son in London, turns into her ultimate grief when her estranged husband is found dead in a homeless shed and then, her son is viciously attacked by a notorious gang on the new council estate they moved to just a few weeks before.
+The story is about a Black French immigrant mother whose ultimate quest to make a better life for her mixed-race son in London, turns into her ultimate grief.
+Her estranged alcoholic husband is found dead in a homeless shed and then her son is viciously attacked by a notorious gang in the social housing flat they recently moved into.

 “When I first read the story, I was immediately struck by the honesty and rawness of it.
 It is a truly powerful and moving story, and the fact that it is inspired by real events makes it a very important one to tell.”

 “Told in a way that is brutal but beautiful, dangerous but generous, frightening but real - the issues that ODILE raises of racism, violence, domestic abuse and the ghettos that can exist within social housing cannot and should not be ignored.”

 From a feature-length film format to a 6-part limited series format (seven months ago), ODILE has been a long time coming project.
 On many occasions, i felt like abandoning it all together, but then, something kept reminding me of the importance of telling it.

 The story of ODILE is inspired by true events that I was requested to provide support for, over fifteen years ago, when I was the CEO of Stand Up For Africa, a charity that used to work with young people here in the UK and in Africa.
 With poverty, social housing crisis, domestic violence and gang-related crimes reaching an all-time high in globalised cities such as our London, I am truly hoping ODILE becomes a fresh voice for poor families caught in the middle of these occurrences and helps bring more attention to these tragic issues.